ZhihaoXie/bioToolkit/README.md

-    stats               stats of fasta file. output to stdout cutHead10Fastq      trim 10 bp from head ends for fastq getGeneFromGFF3     get gene by CDS from gff3 and genome gbkGetGeneRegionByName (geneRegion)
+    stats               stats of fasta file. output to stdout cutHead10Fastq      trim 10 bp from head ends for fastq getGeneFromGFF3     get gene by CDS from gff3 and genome getGeneFromGBK      extract protein or nucleotide seq of gene from genbank file. gzip format is not supported.
+    gbkGetGeneRegionByName (geneRegion)
                         get sequence region between two genes
     chooseseq           choose sequences by sequence's id